 Brew Ridge Taps in downtown Lexington serves 17 craft brews on draft plus a wide selection of bottle beer.
-And did somebody say wafflewich sandwiches?
-Check the Brew Ridge Taps website for trivia nights, music and Cards Against Humanity competitions.
+Check the Brew Ridge Taps website for trivia nights, live music and game competitions.

-Rockbridge County's newest vineyard should be your first destination of the spring wine tasting season.
 Ecco Adesso Vineyard in Fairfield has quickly grown to include special spaces for special people like you, including overnight accommodations.
 Their 2022 New World Virginia Chardonnay was a 2024 Virginia Governor's Cup gold medal winner; be sure to try it!

-A spring picnic in Goshen Pass is never a bad idea.
-If you’d like wine with your picnic, purchase a bottle after the Friday night wine tasting at Washington Street Purveyors in Lexington.
-Or pick up a bottle of cabernet sauvignon at Jump Mountain Vineyard or a French-American varietal at Lexington Valley Vineyard, both open by appointment, on the way to the Goshen Pass wayside.
+A spring picnic in Goshen Pass is always a great idea.
+If you’d like wine with your picnic, purchase a bottle in downtown Lexington at Purveyors on Main or Old Lex Mercantile.
+For a "my wine came straight from the vineyard" grab, head to Jump Mountain Vineyard or Lexington Valley Vineyard on the way to the Goshen Pass wayside.

 If you're visiting to enjoy one of our excellent spring events, you may want to take your time perusing some of our best routes.
 Have your camera ready, as the views are impressive!